 In addition, there are many other clothing items that protect you from the environment.
 We have not listed all of them in detail, but you can get hoods, hooded vests, and undergarments for drysuits, etc.

 Scuba Diving Accessories

-Here we have a look at some items that are helpful, yet you will only require them in certain situations.
-For example, you don’t necessarily need a dive torch if you’re not going to dive at night or in bad light situations.
+Here we have a look at some scuba accessories that are helpful, yet you will only require them in certain situations.
+For example, you don’t necessarily need a dive torch if you’re not going to scuba dive at night or in bad light situations.

-You need the ability to produce light if you dive during the night or if you need to look into cracks and crevices.
+You need the ability to produce light if you dive during the night or if you need to look into cracks and crevices or you go cave diving or wreck diving.
 A dive light should always be part of your dive gear.

 We have a look at the best scuba dive torches here: https://www.deepbluediving.org/the-best-scuba-dive-lights/.

 Our suggestion for your dive torch is the ORCATORCH D520 Diving Flashlight.